matheusjcandido/flashcard/README.md

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

+Feel free to customize and expand upon to better suit your project's needs.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize and expand upon to better suit your project's needs.

-PRs are welcome!
-If you fine any mistakes or have any clever ideas, feel free to include them in your PR.

-Let's make this project even more awesome together!